 });

 This sample doesn't register the outgoing message mutator for the receiver.
-If desired, the outgoing message mutator could be registered on the receiver as well, which would automatically add the username header to all messages sent.
+If desired, the outgoing message mutator could be registered on the receiver as well.

 The Handler

-From within a handler (or saga), this value can be used as follows:
+From within a handler (or saga), the header value holding user identity can be accessed in the following way:

 public class HandlerUsingAccessor :